 West Cornwall · TR18

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Gulval, that work is shaped by the place itself — Gulval is a historic parish village just north-east of Penzance, with a fifteenth-century church, granite cottages around a sheltered green and views down to Mounts Bay, with a building stock that leans toward granite churchyard cottages and Georgian rectory-era houses.
+Every Gulval project we take on begins with reading the local context — Gulval is a historic parish village just north-east of Penzance, with a fifteenth-century church, granite cottages around a sheltered green and views down to Mounts Bay, with a building stock that leans toward Victorian villas and Georgian rectory-era houses.

 - Conservation Area